Kapendev/parin/TOUR.md

 ## Sprites and Tile Maps

 Sprites and tile maps can be implemented in various ways.
-To avoid enforcing a specific approach, Popka provides optional modules for these features, allowing users to include or omit them as needed.
+To avoid enforcing a specific approach, Parin provides optional modules for these features, allowing users to include or omit them as needed.
-Popka provides a sprite type inside the `popka.sprite` module and a tile map type inside the `popka.tilemap` module.
+Parin provides a sprite type inside the `parin.sprite` module and a tile map type inside the `parin.tilemap` module.

 ## Scenes

-The `popka.scene` module provides a simple scene manager to organize game code by screens, such as the title screen or gameplay.
+The `parin.scene` module provides a simple scene manager to organize game code by screens, such as the title screen or gameplay.